Pentathlon Award winners (students who present at five or more research conferences) at the OMNI Showcase Spring '18

 Is it still beneficial to participate in the Honors Scholar Program even though I will not be able to complete it?

 Yes!
 Any Honors course you complete will add increased rigor to your transcript.
 Also, you may be able to count the completed courses towards the completion requirements for your university's Honors program.
-Last, Honors courses and experiences, such as participating in research conferences, will help students develop skills needed for university coursework.
+Lastly, Honors courses and experiences, such as participating in research conferences, will help students develop skills needed for university coursework.

 What recognition will Honors students receive?